pasdo501/conway-cpp/README.md

 bin/conway
 ```

 Then follow the command line prompts (enter size, probability of cell being alive & generations).
-Note that currently only a square grid can be created.

 The simulation can be stopped before it's completed by terminating the program, closing the window, or pressing the Escape key.